 Unfortunately, for as powerful as Starfire is, she’s typically more known for her costume.
 I mean, Starfire is immensely powerful.
-She possesses superhuman strength, speed, durability, agility, reflexes, stamina, and is nearly invulnerable.
-She is also able to fly, is long-lived, has immunity to cold and heat, can survive in space, is able to manipulate ultraviolet energy, absorb and project energy, and emit supernova-type energy.
+She possesses superhuman strength, speed, durability, agility, reflexes, and stamina and is nearly invulnerable.
+She can also fly, is long-lived, has immunity to cold and heat, can survive in space, manipulate ultraviolet energy, absorb and project energy, and emit supernova-type energy.

 Yet, she’s known for her skimpy and very revealing costume.
-The best thing DC could’ve done for her was change it…so they did.
+The best thing DC could’ve done for her changed it…so they did.
 As a consequence, she ditched her cover-nothing top for a cover-more top.
-This simple (one of my favorite words) change, allowed readers to appreciate how powerful she was and not her, ahem, assets.
+This simple (one of my favorite words) change allowed readers to appreciate how powerful she was and not her assets.
 More than that, readers could finally take her seriously as a character.

 9. Harley Quinn

 Technically the character responsible for Nightwing, Dick Grayson, has undergone numerous costume changes over the years.
 When we first met him, he was the original Sidekick of Batman, Robin.
-When it comes to this list, I’m not too interested in his transformation from Robin to Nightwing.
+Regarding this list, I’m not too interested in his transformation from Robin to Nightwing.
+Nope.

+On the other hand, his best is his all-black suit with a simple blue v across the front.
+The costume is instantly recognizable, which is hard to do in the world of comic books.
+So, why does it work so well?
+Simple.
 It’s simple.
 The costume is simple.
 It doesn’t try to be over the top, nor does it try to do more than it should.
-It’s a simple design and in a world filled with intricacies, simple of very much welcomed.
+It’s a simple design, and simplicity is very much welcomed in a world filled with intricacies.

 7. Green Lantern

 The original Green Lantern wore a costume right out of the era he was created in.
-He had a red shirt adorned with a lantern symbol, a green pair of pants, a face mask, red boots, and a green cape.
+He wore a red shirt with a lantern symbol, a green pair of pants, a face mask, red boots, and a green cape.
 Everything changed when Hal Jordon became the Green Lantern.
-Gone was the cape and, red shirt.
+Gone was the cape and red shirt.
 In its stead was a skintight green and black costume.